SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/SocialSignOn.png" width="70%">

-With Social Sign-On users can log on to the application via one of the social providers.
-They can see this option on the logon page.
-Which social identity providers logos appear on the logon page of the application depends on the configurations you have made.
+With social sign-on, users can log on to the application via one of the social network providers.
+They can will the respective option on the logon page.
+Which social identity providers' logos appear on the logon page of the application depends on the configurations you have made.

 7. Logout at the **SAP Cloud Identity Services administration console**.